 Bathroom: at the lunch rest stop – in the bushes

-A visit to one of the many National Parks should be on your itinerary when you visit Sri Lanka.
-The experience is grounding, exhilarating and unforgettable.
+A visit to one of Sri Lanka’s National Parks should be on your itinerary when you visit Sri Lanka.
+The experience of safaris in Sri Lanka is grounding, exhilarating and unforgettable.

 Which National Park would be first on your list?